HackYourFuture/Homeworksupport/review-guide-GitHub.md

 # Homework Review Process

 ## Before you start
+1. [This](https://github.com/HackYourHomework) is the github account where our students submit their homework.
+Please send your username to Tjebbe on Slack, then he will add you to the organization.

-1. Optionally use the VSCode **GitHub Pull Request** extension to streamline the review workflow.
+2. Optionally use the VSCode **GitHub Pull Request** extension to streamline the review workflow.
 With this extension you can quickly check out pull requests without having to individually clone and `npm install` each student's repository.

-2. Put yourself up to **Watch** ('Be notified of all conversations') the corresponding repository on the HackYourHomework GitHub organization account, to get notified when Pull Requests come in and again when they are updated.
+3. Put yourself up to **Watch** ('Be notified of all conversations') the corresponding repository on the HackYourHomework GitHub organization account, to get notified when Pull Requests come in and again when they are updated.

 ##  Review process